Selecting Bathroom Fixtures Sink, Lavatory & Basin

 Glass

-Glass is a common material for vessel and wall-mount sinks.
 A glass sink can contain a beautiful array of colors and hues that do interesting things to light when water runs through it.
-Some are really minor works of art.
-But, most glass sinks are just clear glass.
+Some are minor works of art.
+But most glass sinks are just clear glass.

+Tempered glass is vulnerable along its edges and vessel sinks, with their exposed rims, are particularly at risk.
 To reduce the risk of breakage, buy a sink of the thickest glass you can find.

 Concrete